threatgrid/ctia/doc/data_structures.md

 An observable is a simple, atomic value that denotes an entity which as an identity that is stable enough to be attributed an intent or nature.
-These do not exist as objects within the CIA storage model, you never create an observable.
+These do not exist as objects within the CTIA storage model, you never create an observable.

 | Key   | Value                              | Mandatory? |